Updated: October 2, 2024

 Financing your property: Main options

-If you have the capital, one-off payments on your property purchase price will be possible.
-However, there is also a great selection of mortgage options available from financial service providers, including BBVA, Santander, Banco Best, Bankinter, and Banco CTT.
+If you have capital, one-off payments on your property purchase price will be possible.
+However, financial service providers offer various mortgage options, including BBVA, Santander, Banco Best, Bankinter, and Banco CTT.

 Mortgages in Porto, Portugal